Ringo (Lorne Greene song): Other versions

 Greene himself recorded a French-language version of "Ringo" with "Du Sable" ("Sand") on the flip side of the 45, released on the RCA Victor Canada International label #57-5623.

 A German-language cover by Ferdy changes the meaning somewhat and alters the ending, but is otherwise fairly close to the English version.
 Like Greene's French-language edition, the single is also backed with a German version of Sand.
-Tapio Rautavaara also recorded Finnish language version in the mid-1960s.
+Tapio Rautavaara also recorded a Finnish language version in the mid-1960s.

 In the Sixties and Seventies in Italy a version in Italian language (with the title of "Gringo") became the soundtrack of the TV advertisements of a canned meat brand named MONTANA.
 In the same period the italian rockstar Adriano Celentano sung this hit as "Ringo" albeit with Italian language lyrics.

 A completely sung version of the song was recorded by Riders in the Sky.
 Their version is a remake of the version done years earlier by the Sons of the Pioneers in which member Tommy Doss sang the lead.

 Parodies

 In December 1964, the first parody of the song was issued: "Gringo", written by Marty Cooper and H. B. Barnum.
-Cooper himself would record it under the name "El Clod", a name he had used in 1962 to record a parody on the Challenge label for the song "Wolverton Mountain", which was called "Tiajuana Border".
+Cooper himself would record it under the name "El Clod", a name he had used in 1962 to record a parody on the Challenge label for the song "Wolverton Mountain", which was called "Tijuana Border".
 This "Ringo" parody would be issued on Vee Jay Records.

 Other parodies soon followed, including two by Frank Gallop with his 1966 hit single "The Ballad of Irving" on the Kapp label, which was quickly chased with a sequel, "The Son Of Irving" on the Musicor label (also in 1966).
 Another was released in the 1980s by Dutch comedian André van Duin (as "Bingo"); and then by Country Yossi and the Shteeble Hoppers (as "Shlomo").
 Allan Sherman sang a parody on his special Allan Sherman's Funnyland on January 19, 1965, on which Lorne Greene also sang the original "Ringo."
 Voice actor Daws Butler recorded a parody called "Bingo, Ringo" where his character, Huckleberry Hound sings about meeting a man who seemed to resemble Ringo Starr, punctuated by energetic percussion.

 The 2005 short film Ringo, which used the song along with public-domain footage of John Wayne and Roy Rogers, won the Short Film Award for animated film at the 2005 Seattle International Film Festival.